Logo

-Employer Partners and Business & Industry Leadership Teams (BILT)
+Business & Industry Leadership Teams (BILTs)

 Employee partners

 At Harper College, we believe in the power of collaboration to shape a stronger workforce and thriving community.
-As a forward-thinking institution, we are dedicated to establishing meaningful partnerships with employers like you.
+As a forward-thinking institution, we are dedicated to establishing meaningful partnerships with employers and industry professionals like you.
 Together, we can bridge the gap between education and industry, ensuring our students graduate with the skills and knowledge that match your evolving needs.

 Why partner with Harper?